dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 * four comma-delimited numbers, applied to top, right, bottom, and left.

 To allow future options without requiring redefinition of the structure, the **flags** field is only a partially-defined bitfield.
-Undefined bits must be zero.
+Undefined bits should be zero.
 The following flags are defined:

 * **NCOPTION_INHIBIT_SETLOCALE**: Unless this flag is set, **notcurses_init**